gregg-miskelly/MIEngine-wiki/Quick-tutorial-on-debugging-the-MIEngine.md

 ### Setup steps:

-1. Install Visual Studio on a real computer (not a VM).
+1. Install Visual Studio on a real computer (not a VM), as this tutorial uses the Visual Studio Emulator for Android (see [system requirements](https://msdn.microsoft.com/en-us/library/mt228280(v=vs.140).aspx)).

 2. Make sure that Android C++ support is enabled in Visual Studio 2015 setup.
 If you didn't do this or you aren't sure --
     * Open Windows Control Panel.